-Forms of refractive surgery such as LASIK, LASEK, PRK, ICRS and epiflap are all acceptable provided that six weeks have elapsed since surgery, there are no residual side effects and the other eyesight standards are met.
+Forms of refractive surgery such as LASIK, LASEK, PRK, ICRS and Epiflap are all acceptable you have had the surgery more than 6 weeks ago, there are no residual side effects and the other eyesight standards are met.

 However, radial keratotomy, arcuate keratotomy or corneal grafts are not acceptable.

 - Be a British Citizen, or hold a passport form a full EU Member State.
 You can also apply if you're a Commonwealth citizen or foreign national who is resident in the UK with indefinite leave to remain.

 - You must have lived in the UK for three continuous years, immediately before applying.